MGrin/Quadrokinect/README.md

 	• Completely changed video manager (no support for the first version of ARDrone)
 	• Some changes in NAV manager (controls) (Hopefully still supports the ARDrone v1)

--Quadrokinect: the project's code.
+-Quadrokinect: the project code.
 It uses the ARDroneForP5_modified project.

 HowTo:

-To test the Quadrokinect project, you will need:
+In order to test the Quadrokinect project, you will need:

 	-Kinect
 	-OpenNI Driver